A Brief History of ISIHAC

 With no script to rely on, the pilot show, recorded at the Playhouse Theatre, was a nerve-wracking experience for the cast.
 To everyone’s surprise Radio 4 commissioned a series and the first show was broadcast on 11 April 1972 with panellists Graeme Garden, Tim Brooke-Taylor, Bill Oddie and Jo Kendall.

 In 1973 Barry Cryer joined the panel, and Willie Rushton joined in 1974, and with Graeme and Barry they became entrenched regular much-loved Clue panellists.
-Sadly Willie died in December 1996, and Tim in April 2020.
+Sadly Willie died in December 1996, and Tim in April 2020, and Barry in January 2022.

 The show’s pianist, Colin Sell joined Clue in 1974 and soon discovered that accompanying people who can’t sing was part of the joke.